Skip to main content

 The objective of this article is to examine the most prevalent challenges organizations face with regards to their OT/IACS environments, to analyse the potential impact of successful cyber-attacks on these systems, and to explore solutions to reduce these risks to an acceptable level while enhancing the overall cybersecurity posture of the OT/IACS environment.

 With the ever-increasing complexity in the Operational Technology (OT) / Industrial Automation and Control Systems (IACS) landscape, cybersecurity risks associated with OT/IACS are increasingly becoming significant, especially for sectors such as Energy and Power, which rely heavily on OT/IACS for their core business operations.
-The objective of this article is to examine the most prevalent challenges organizations face with regards to their OT/IACS environments, to analyse the potential impact of successful cyber-attacks on these systems, and to explore solutions to reduce these risks to an acceptable level while enhancing the overall cybersecurity posture of the OT/IACS environment.
+The objective of this article is to examine the most prevalent challenges organisations face with regards to their OT/IACS environments, to analyse the potential impact of successful cyber-attacks on these systems, and to explore solutions to reduce these risks to an acceptable level while enhancing the overall cybersecurity posture of the OT/IACS environment.

 The primary function of OT/IACS is to control physical processes – many of these processes cannot be interrupted and they often rely on legacy technology with limited security features.
 This creates several inherent challenges in implementing robust cybersecurity measures in the OT/IACS environment.
 The most common cybersecurity challenge pertaining to OT/IACS globally, is the presence of out-of-support or end of life systems in the OT/IACS environment, where even patching known vulnerabilities can be challenging.